oschrenk/notes/javascript-libraries.md

 [d3](http://mbostock.github.com/d3/)

 > D3.js is a small, free JavaScript library for manipulating documents based on data.
+Offering box plots, graphs, diagrams, ...

+[colony](https://github.com/hughsk/colony) Might be reusable for other graphs

+> network graphs representing the links between your Node.js code and its dependencies.

 ## Graphics ##